 "Not always is it the closest ancestor duplicated which has the greatest impact or dominant force; it really depends upon the strongest genetic dominance winning over all other forms of semi-dominance."(McLean)

 This is important for sport horse breeders, especially those of us who are consciously building up duplications in our foals.
 We have already talked about (Pedigree Study) how the physical appearance of a horse is a good indication of the dominant genetics.
 Take a good look at your horse and any potential mate, to get a good clue of the strongest dominance.
 This is not a foolproof tool, but I have found it a usefull one.

-The Phalaris line can give a fraility especially in the front legs, along with the tremendous talent.
+The Phalaris line can give a fraility especially in the front legs, along with the tremendous talent, plus it can pass on a large bulky frame perched on slender delicate legs.
 Also there is a double of the gifted but unsound Pompey close up, which is known to sometimes pass down weakness in the front limbs--especially the ankles.

 Porter and Peters say Ruffian was "...the ultimate filly, graceful, spirited, powerful, fiercely competitive, yet like fine porcelain, delicate enough to shatter in one unforeseen moment."